 The powers-that-be maintain an implacable disregard for the individual, making neither allowance nor dispensation towards the individual, while government passes ever more legislation to ensure that any error or delay places its financial burden squarely on the individual, always 'failing safe' on the side of authority.

 The enactors of the rules then encode them into written form.
 The rules thus become frozen into narrow linear scripted syntax.
 To the Members of Parliament who wrote them, they convey their view of society and how it should be regulated.

 However, those who deliver and expedite these rules are different people.
 They are not Members of Parliament.
 Some are lawyers and judges.
 But most are not of or above the 'Volvos & patios' level in the social order.
-Some are minimally skilled front-line juniors at Jobcentres and DSS offices.
+Some are minimally skilled junior clerks at Jobcentres and DSS offices.
 Others are VAT clerks and Inland Revenue inspectors.
 Each necessarily interprets what the symbolic representation of the rules means against the context of his own perception and understanding of life.

 Those who make the rules regard the generic individual as even more stupid than the organisations which dispense them.
 For this reason, they usually encode the rules not into a natural language (eg English), but into a set of questions printed on a tick-box form.
 What most don't realise is that what is on the form is not English.
 It is an artificial language which comprises no more elements than there are questions on the form.
 Anybody trying to use it to claim a 'benefit' is unable to express anything about his circumstances which is not exactly co-incident with one of the questions on the form.

 Consequently, what Members of Parliament meant to convey by a given piece of syntax, and what a Jobcentre desk clerk understands by it, are as different as their respective social levels and life experiences.
 And both are at least as different again from the social level, life experience, needs and circumstances of any given benefits claimant.
 The rules as enacted are a world apart from the rules as delivered.